mist64/cbmbus_doc/6 JiffyDOS.md

 At this point, the protocol loops back to step 4, the first step of the "block data" phase.

-First, the device clears the DATA wire again (which contained the last bit of the previous data byte), so the controller can use it to signal "Go!" in step 6.
+First, the device clears the DATA wire again (which contained the last bit of the previous data byte), so the controller can use it to signal "Go" in step 6.
 The CLK wire still contains a bit from the last data byte.

 #### 5': Device puts "end of block?" flag onto CLK
 ![](docs/cbmbus/jiffydos-38.png =601x131)

 Let's assume there is one more byte in this block, so the device sets CLK ("end of block?") to 0.

-Again, the validity is based purely on timing: At the earliest, the controller reads the CLK wire 84 µs after the previous "Go!" signal, but may read it as late as it chooses - the device will hold it until the controller signals "Go!" again (step 6).
+Again, the validity is based purely on timing: At the earliest, the controller reads the CLK wire 84 µs after the previous "Go" signal, but may read it as late as it chooses - the device will hold it until the controller signals "Go" again (step 6).

 #### 6-11, 4': Repeat for next byte